emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-6-15-Managing A Data Science Team.md

 | Analysis | Utilize white data and model products to make recommendations | Analysis and recommendations |
 | Advisory | Be a thought partner and give directions based on experience | Recommendation |

 White glove can be data or model products.
+Figure 1 illustrates steps to build a white glove product.
 Data products is used to understand data and gain insights.
-Model products
+Model products are build on the top of the data products and are used to make predictions.
+Products can be delievered in the form of API's, code libraries, or web dashboards.

 | ![_config.yml]({{ site.baseurl }}/images/Managing A Data Science Team/white_glove_product.png) |
 |:--:|